yurrriq/clojang/README.md

 ### OTP Integration in LFE [&#x219F;](#table-of-contents)

+[to be updated -- the orginal example was in Elixir and the new one will be written in LFE, Erlang's Lisp]

 If you want to integrate your clojure server in your OTP application, use the `priv` directory which is copied 'as is'.